rust-lang/rust-forge/src/compiler/operations.md

 ## Meetings

 T-compiler has two kinds of meetings: triage and design meetings.
 Triage meetings happen weekly on Thursdays (you can subscribe to the Team Compiler calendar [from this repository][compiler-calendar]
-), there is a [tool](https://github.com/rust-lang/triagebot/blob/master/src/bin/prioritization-agenda.rs) to generate 80% of the meeting's agenda (see [Triage meetings](#triage-meetings) for details).
+), there is a [tool](https://github.com/rust-lang/triagebot/blob/master/src/bin/prioritization-agenda.rs) to generate most of the meeting's agenda (see [Triage meetings](#triage-meetings) for details).
 Design meetings proposals are advanced on the [T-compiler repository](https://github.com/rust-lang/compiler-team/issues?q=sort%3Aupdated-desc%20is%3Aissue%20is%3Aopen%20label%3Ameeting-proposal) and scheduled during recurrent *steering* meetings (where the next *design* meetings are scheduled).
 Design meetings also need an agenda and a bit of work to summarize the topic and bring together documentation, invite relevant people and so on.

 [compiler-calendar]: https://github.com/rust-lang/calendar

-### Triage meetings
+### Weekly triage meeting

 First, ensure that relevant issues are labelled as `T-compiler`: